Where to find trendy children's clothes

 Disclosure: I get commissions for purchases made through links in this page.
 This helps keep this site running

-polar fleece fabric for creating a scarf with no sewing
+polar fleece fabric for making a scarf with no sewing

 Are you looking for a fun family craft for the winter that works even for those with a short attention span?
-Here I’ll explain in 2 easy steps how to make a no-sew scarf for your kids.
+Here I’ll explain in 2 easy steps how to make a scarf for your kids - without sewing.
 I did this with my two children recently when they asked for scarves.
 At first I considered taking the kids to a store, picking out a scarf each that they liked, winding up many dollars poorer, etc etc. It just seemed like extra time and money for something that they may or may not wear much.

 Instead, I remembered I had some polar fleece material in 3 different designs left over at home from a previous project (seen in pic above).
 I told my kids instead of buying a scarf, we were going to make our own.
 They thought this was awesome.